 Here you can find more Spanish grammar exercises:

 The fourth step is learning verbs, not just present but past and future form as well.
-The best way to learn a language is practicing it, you can’t speak in present tense all the time, you want to talk about your future plans or what you did yesterday.
+The best way to learn a language is to practice it, you can’t speak in the present tense all the time, you want to talk about your future plans or what you did yesterday.
 So the fastest way to speak is learning Past, Present, and Future at the same time.
 Don’t go crazy and learn Past Perfect or Conditionals, keep it simple.
 In the beginning Present, Past and Future Simple is OK.

 You would like to start with these verbs because they are the most used verbs in Spanish: